 The quickest and easiest method to uninstall a game is through Steam itself.

 Step 1: Open the Steam client and log in, if required.

-Step 2: Click the “library” tab in the top navigation menu.
+Step 2: Click the Library tab in the top navigation menu.

 Step 2: Follow the on-screen instructions.
 To save space on your main drive, you could consider installing the game in a secondary location.

-If you’d rather not uninstall your games directly through Steam, you delete the game at the system level.
-Much like any other Windows application, you can uninstall your Steam games through Windows’ own “Programs and Features” menu.
+If you would rather not uninstall your games directly through Steam, you can delete the game at the system level.
+Much like any other Windows application, you can uninstall your Steam games through Windows’ own Programs and Features menu.

 Although this process will still take you to the Steam interface for the final step, you might prefer this method if you’re cleaning out various parts of your system at once.

-Step 1: Search for “programs and features,” or navigate to the “Control Panel” shortcut in the Start menu, and click the “uninstall a program” option under “programs.”
+Step 1: Search for “apps and features” or navigate to the Control Panel shortcut in the Start menu, and click the Uninstall a Program option under Programs.

 Step 2: Find the game you want to uninstall.
 Listing every program by name or install date may help you find things quickly.
-When you’ve found it, click “uninstall” from the menu above, or right-click the game and click “uninstall” from the resulting menu.
+When you’ve found it, click Uninstall from the menu above or right-click the game and click Uninstall from the resulting menu.

-There is no way to reinstall a game purchased on Steam without using the Steam interface.
-If you want to reinstall the game at a later date, enter Steam, select the game from your library, and either double-click the game name.
+Step 1: If you want to reinstall the game at a later date, enter Steam, select the game from your library, and double-click the game name.